-The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 came into force on 1st October 2015 and is being amended by The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 which will come into force on 1 October 2022.
-From that date, all relevant landlords must:
+The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 amended by The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 apply to all relevant landlords who must:

 1. Ensure at least one smoke alarm is equipped on each storey of their homes where there is a room used as living accommodation.
 This has been a legal requirement in the private rented sector since 2015.